UCL-ARC/condenser-mkdocs/docs/developer_guide/deploying_resources/deploying_kubernetes.md

 ```

 The highlighted lines indicate where you may need to alter the deployment.
 In particular, you need to add your ssh public key to the cloudinit data.
+The claimName
+field needs to correspond to the name of the PersistentVolumeClaim that you use to
+provide the root block device.

 ## Deploying

+Create the files described above (`pvc.yaml` and `vm.yaml`).
-Deploy these resources as follows:
+Then deploy these resources as follows:

 ``` sh
 kubectl apply -f pvc.yaml